 However, as mentioned above, few physicians bring up the topic to their older female patients.
 And many older women assume that if their physician doesn’t mention it, it isn’t an appropriate product for them.
 This isn’t necessarily so.

-Male erectile problem
+Male erectile problems

 It is unrealistic to expect that every sexual experience will go wonderfully, or that older men should be able to obtain and keep an erection each and every time they are sexual.
 However, it is not unrealistic to expect that MOST sexual situations will go PRETTY WELL, MOST OF THE TIME.
 In other words, if your erection wanes once in a while, or you lose your erection occasionally, this is not something to be concerned about.
 Like a trick knee or a tennis elbow, adjusting to growing old isn’t for the weak, and you have to allow for a certain amount of give-and-take.

 However, you should seek out help if you find that out of 10 sexual experiences, 3-5 go poorly for you.
-Problems with erections can mean other serious health issues that should not be ignored, particularly vascular, neurological, and hormonal difficulties.
+Problems with erections can mean other serious health issues that should not be ignored, particularly vascular, neurological, or hormonal difficulties.
 Even stress, surgery, or medications can impact your erections.
 Or drinking alcohol or smoking.

 Learn more about why you should bring these issues to your doctor.
 Then talk to your doctor.